 Standout Genesis games: Sonic series, Contra: Hard Corps, Phantasy Star series, Gunstar Heroes, Street Fighter II: Champion Edition, Mortal Kombat series, Thunder Force series, Ristar, Rocket Knight Adventures, Sparkster, Shining Force 2, Herzog Zwei, Landstalker, Shinobi series, Streets of Rage series, Hyperstone Heist, Pulseman, Beyond Oasis, Ghouls N’ Ghosts, Aladdin, a whole load of EA Sports games, Earthworm Jim, Musha, Road Rash series, Strider, Comix Zone, Strike series, Toejam and Earl, Golden Axe series, Mega Turrican, Ranger X, a whole load of Disney games, Adventures of Batman and Robin, Dynamite Headdy, Castlevania: Bloodlines, Alien Soldier, Virtua Racing, etc.

 In terms of the amount of inputs, the SNES clearly comes out on top.
-And those inputs offer far more versatility too, from using the shoulder buttons to strafe in Doom, as air brakes in F-Zero, or to do a barrel roll in Star Fox, to using the diamond-shaped face button configuration to shoot in one of eight directions in Smash TV at the same time as moving in one of eight directions with the d-pad, and allowing easy weapon and item selection in games like Zombies Ate My Neighbors and B.O.B.
-And the default SNES controller is perfectly capable of playing a game like Street Fighter II properly too, a game that uses six attack buttons, whereas you’d need to go out and purchase a different controller for Genesis at additional cost to get a similar experience.
+And those inputs offer far more versatility too, from using the shoulder buttons to strafe in Doom, as air brakes in F-Zero, or to do a barrel roll in Star Fox, to using the diamond-shaped face button configuration to shoot in one of eight directions at the same time as moving in one of eight directions with the d-pad in games like Smash TV and Total Carnage, and allowing easy weapon and item selection in games like Zombies Ate My Neighbors and B.O.B.
+And the default SNES controller is perfectly capable of playing a game like Street Fighter II properly too, a game that uses six attack buttons, whereas you’d need to go out and purchase a different controller for Genesis at additional cost to get a similar experience (at least for around half of the people who owned a Genesis system, as it didn’t come in the box as standard until later on in the console’s lifespan).
 So this one really isn’t close as far I’m concerned.

-Ultimately, when I put it all together, it’s hard to come to any other conclusion than the SNES being the overall winner with its better graphics, sound, controllers and games.
+Ultimately, when I put it all together and consider the sum of all parts, it’s impossible for me to come to any other conclusion than the SNES being the overall winner, with its better graphics, sound, controllers and games.
 But, of course, each person is free to love whatever console they choose and indeed love them both equally if they like too.